Abu al-Abbas al-Nabati

 Ahmad bin Muhammad bin Mufarraj bin Ani al-Khalil (fl. c.
-1200), better known as Abu al-Abbas al-Nabati, Ibn al-Rumiya or al-Ashshab, (أبو العباس النباتي, Abu’l-ʿAbbās al-Nabātī), was an Andalusian scientist, botanist, pharmacist and theologian.
+1200), better known as Abu al-Abbas al-Nabati, Ibn al-Rumiya or al-Ashshab, (أبو العباس النباتي, Abu’l-ʿAbbās al-Nabātī), was an Arab scientist, botanist, pharmacist and theologian from al-Andalus.
 He was a teacher of fellow Andalusian botanist Ibn al-Baitar.

 Life

 Though often referred to by multiple nicknames, Nabati's birth name was Ahmad bin Muhammad bin Mufarrij bin Abdillah.
 Nabati was a descendant of freed slaves, and the nickname Ibn al-Rumiyah or "son of the Roman woman" was due to his mother's Byzantine Greek ethnicity, a fact which was said to cause Nabati a measure of embarrassment.

 Born in Seville, Spain in 1166, Nabati traveled to North Africa, the Levant and Iraq while pursuing his education, eventually spending a period in Alexandria in 1216.
 He later returned to Seville and opened a pharmacy.

 Nabati was also a theologian.
 Though he initially followed the Maliki school of Sunni Islam, Nabati later chose to switch to the Zahirite school, being described as a "fanatical" adherent of the teachings of Ibn Hazm.
 He died in 1240.